 We consider fully nonlinear Hamilton-Jacobi-Bellman equations associated to diffusion control problems with finite horizon involving a finite set-valued (or switching) control and possibly a continuum-valued control.
 In [36], we constructed a lower complexity probabilistic numerical algorithm by combining the idempotent expansion properties obtained by McEneaney, Kaise and Han [92], [98] for solving such problems with a numerical probabilistic method such as the one proposed by Fahim, Touzi and Warin [70] for solving some fully nonlinear parabolic partial differential equations, when the volatility does not oscillate too much.
-In [37] and [27], we improved the method of Fahim, Touzi and Warin by introducing probabilistic schemes which are monotone without any restrictive condition, allowing one to solve fully nonlinear parabolic partial differential equations with general volatilities.
-We studied the convergence and obtain error estimates when the parameters and the value function are bounded.
+In [37] and [27], we improved the method of Fahim, Touzi and Warin by introducing probabilistic schemes which are monotone without any restrictive condition, allowing one to solve fully nonlinear parabolic partial differential equations and be obtain error estimates when the parameters and the value function are bounded.